matthewdimatteo/helloworld/basics00_helloworld.md

 cls() is a built-in PICO-8 function that clears the screen -- this removes the command line interface and refreshes the screen each frame
 print() is another built-in PICO-8 function, used for displaying text

+A function is a set of instructions for a program to execute -- you can create your own custom functions as well

 All functions require parentheses after the function name, but some functions can also be given values inside the parentheses

 print() requires the following values, in order, separated by commas: